Separation Agreement for a De facto couple

 A consent order is a written agreement that is approved by a court.
 A consent order can cover parenting arrangements for children (a ‘parenting order’) as well as financial arrangements such as property and spousal maintenance.

-The difference between a Financial Agreement and Consent Orders dealing with division of property or parenting arrangements is that the Financial Agreement does not need to be lodged with the Court for approval, and is not subject to review by the Court or put on public record.
+The difference between a Financial Agreement and Consent Orders dealing with division of property or parenting arrangements is that the Financial Separation Agreement does not need to be lodged with the Court for approval, and is not subject to review by the Court or put on public record.

 The parties may elect to enter into a property settlement agreement (more accurately known as a Financial Agreement) in preference to Consent Orders where they require certainty of outcome, rather than having the court impose its view of how assets are to be divided.